bjornramberg/awesome-linux-productivity-apps/readme.md

 - [Thunderbird](https://www.thunderbird.net/) - A part from being a great mail client, Thunderbird is also a full featured calendar.
 - [Evolution](https://wiki.gnome.org/Apps/Evolution) - Evolution is both calendar and a mail client.
 Simplistic UI with great features under the hood. :v:

-### Notepads
+### Notepads & Notekeeping
 - [gedit](https://gedit-technology.github.io/apps/gedit/) - Easy to use and lightweight general purpose text editor.
+- [logseq](https://logseq.com/) - Very versitilie notekeeping app that focuses a bit more on learning (with flashcards and clozes).
+Very powerful PDF and query functionallity.
+Open Source, alot of plugins and vivid community.
 - [Obsidian](https://obsidian.md/) - An amazing and very flexible note-taking app.
 Features graphs, canvases, integrates with a lot of webservices and has 3:rd party plugin support.
-Free to use but offers premium services (such as sync and soem plug-ins). :v:
+Free to use for non-comercial use but offers premium services (such as sync and soem plug-ins). :v:

 ### Music
 - [Spotify](https://open.spotify.com/) - Music streamiung service that supports free (with ads) or premium (paid without ads) accounts.